crawl/crawl/crawl-ref/readme.txt

 * crawl           These start the game.
 (The actual name depends on your
 * crawl.exe       operating system.)

-* init.txt        These contain the options for the game.
-The defaults
-* .crawlrc        play well, so don't bother with this in the beginning.
-                  Permanent death is not an option, but a feature!

 * macro.txt       Playing Crawl can be made even more convenient by redefining keys and assigning macros.
 Ignore early on.

-The /docs folder contains the following helpful texts (all of which can be read in-game by bringing up the help menu with '?'):
+The docs/ folder contains the following helpful texts (all of which can be read in-game by bringing up the help menu with '?'):

 * crawl_manual.txt   The complete manual; describing all aspects in detail.